robseb/rsyocto/README.md

 On the Terasic DE10 Nano board the **Arduino Uno header** can be used to connect external devices to a Hard-IP Bus, because the HPS interfaces with the pre-installed configuration are routed to FPGA I/O-Pins.

 <br>
-I noticed that right now only desktop Linux systems, like *Ubuntu*, are available for free.
+I noticed that right now only desktop Linux systems, like Ubuntu, are available for free.
 They are not designed for embedded SoC-FPGAs and therefore, they cannot be considered for long-term embedded systems.

 That was for me the starting point to try to develop my own fully optimized Linux distribution.
 Shortly after, I announced that the *Intel* development tools and documentations for HPS development are not nearly as good as those for the FPGA part.
 I noticed that *Intel's EDS* is  in my opinion, only tested to work with *golden reference designs* properly and the documentation is on the other hand often incomplete.
 At the beginning it was really complicated to get anything running.
 After a hard time, I'm able to present this first working project.
 To get there, **I designed my own built flow with my own scripts**.